astramieri/azure-data-fundamentals/docs/module_4/azure_sql_services.md

 - **Azure SQL Edge**
     - A SQL engine that is optimized for Internet-of-things (IoT) scenarios that need to work with streaming time-series data

+## Connectivity Architecture

+When a connection from a server to an Azure SQL database, the client will connect to a **gateway that listen on port 1443**.
+Baes on the connection policiy the gateway will grant traffic and route access to the appropriate database.

+The are three kinds of connection policies:
+- **proxy**: intended for workloads connecting *outside* the Azure Network
+- **redirect**: intended for workloads connecting *inside* the Azure Network
+- **default**: based on workloads inside or outside the Azure Network

+## SQL Server Authentication

+During setup of SQL Server Database you must select an **authentication mode**:
+- **Windows Authentication Mode** (recommended)
+    - enables Windows Authentication and disables SQL Server Authentication
+- **Mixed Mode**
+    - enables both Windows Authentication and SQL Server Authentication

 ## Transparent Data Encryption (TDE)

 Transparent Data Encryption (TDE) protects Azure SQL database, Azure Synapse Analytics, and Azure SQL Managed Instance against malicious offline activities by *encrypting the data at rest*.